Turn It into Love: Hazell Dean version

+Background and release

 Published reports and notes contained in Dean's own 2012 greatest hits compilation, Evergreen, have claimed that the singer was at PWL Studios recording "Maybe" when she was played a selection of songs being recorded for Kylie's debut album.
 In this version of events, "Turn It into Love" stood out, and she liked the song so much, she asked Pete Waterman to let her record her own version of the song.
 Waterman obliged and it was eventually released as the lead into the release of Dean's second Stock Aitken Waterman-produced album Always in October 1988.

 However, Dean has refuted these long-repeated claims, insisting she never knew Kylie had recorded the song until the Australian singer's version later came to prominence.
-Asserting that she thought she was recording a totally original song when given "Turn It Into Love", Dean admitted she was "p-ed off" when she discovered there had been a double up, calling the reuse of the song by SAW "a cop out".
+Asserting that she thought she was recording a totally original song when given "Turn It into Love", Dean admitted she was "p-ed off" when she discovered there had been a double up, calling the reuse of the song by SAW "a cop out".

+Chart performance

-Dean's version of "Turn It into Love" peaked at number 21 in the UK Singles Chart for the week ending 8 October 1988 and number 30 in Swiss singles chart for the week ending 30 October 1988.
-Hazell believed it should have been released as the follow-up to "Who's Leaving Who" and felt it would have been a bigger hit.
-She also stated recently in an interview published on her website that it is her least favourite song to perform live.
+Dean's version of "Turn It into Love" was a moderate hit in Europe.
+It peaked at number 21 in the UK Singles Chart for the week ending 8 October 1988, number 30 in Swiss singles chart for the week ending 30 October 1988, and number three in Finland on 19 November 1988.
+On the overall Eurochart Hot 100, it peaked at number 68, and charted for five weeks.

+Critical reception

+A review in Pan-European magazine Music & Media deemed the song "a very professional disco record with the familiar PWL groove".
+James Hamilton from Record Mirror praised the extended version, stating this "SAW created attractively trotting (0-)115 3/4-115 2/3-115 3/4 bpm plaintive light swinger is not surprisingly very Kylie Minogue-like (though better sung!), being one of the best song from her LP – a generous move giving it to Hazell as such an obviously hit-bound single".

+Charts

 Same Difference version

 Brother-sister duo Same Difference recorded "Turn It into Love" and included it on their debut album which was released on 1 December 2008.
 It was intended to have been the second single from the duo (and from the album), and was due for release in 2009 but was cancelled.
 In 1990, Hong Kong band Echo covered this song in Cantonese.